syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### fields.collapsibleCards `Object`
 {:#members:fields-collapsiblecards}

-To show/hide the particular status cards based on the collapsible card's field and key mapping.
+Get or sets an object that indicates the options to map the cards to the collapsible area.

 #### Default Value